Skip to footer content

 $vbLabelText $csharpLabel

-The ToDataTable method streamlines the conversion process by automatically mapping worksheet columns to DataTable columns.
-When useFirstRowAsColumnHeaders is set to true, the first line values become the column names, enabling intuitive field access by name rather than index.
-The count of rows and the length of each column array are preserved accurately.
+The ToDataTable method automatically maps worksheet columns to DataTable columns.
+When useFirstRowAsColumnHeaders is set to true, the first-row values become the column names, enabling field access by name rather than index.
+The DataTable integrates directly with SqlBulkCopy for high-performance SQL Server inserts, or it can be bound to DataGridView controls for immediate visualization.

 The conversion preserves data types where possible, with IronXL inferring numeric, date, and text types from the underlying cell values.
 This automatic type inference reduces the manual parsing typically required when working with raw CSV strings.
-Note that repeated values in columns are handled efficiently without duplication overhead.
+The familiar DataTable API means existing code that processes database query results can process CSV data without modification -- a significant time savings during migration projects.

-How to Transform CSV to Excel Format?
+How Do You Transform CSV Files into Excel Format?

 using IronXL;